-A type of stop loss order that moves relative to price fluctuations.
+A trailing stop is a special type of trade order that moves relative to price fluctuations.

-Traders often makes use of trailing stops to lock in profits while minimizing their risk.
+Traders often make use of trailing stops to lock in profits while minimizing their risk.

 A trailing stop can be good for traders who may not have enough discipline to lock in gains or cut losses.

 It removes some of the emotion from the trading process since it automatically protects your capital.

 - You should consider your trailing stop amount very carefully.
 If you’re investing in a particularly volatile currency pair (or other asset), you could find the stop level triggered fairly frequently.